sebhtml/novigrad/README.md

 # Roadmap

-- fix import of more_asserts
-- separate Linear and activation
 - move all tensors used in each back propagation step in a struct BackpropagationTensors to avoid malloc and free
 - make static embeddings work for megaman dataset
+- separate Linear and activation
 - add a method assign in Tensor to avoid clone()
 - add an abstraction for loss
 - implement cross-entropy loss